 - Conservative, loose-fitting, burgundy scrubs or uniforms must be clean and wrinkle-free.
 (Use school patch for color matching.)
-School patch is to be neatly attached on the left breast pocket area. - Appropriate undergarments should be worn. - White shoes and laces must be clean. - Name badge must be visible at all times and worn above the waist (except by unit policy); display first and last names plainly. - Make-up should be minimal. - Gum chewing is not permitted in patient areas. - Fingernails should be short and clean.
+School patch is to be neatly attached on the left breast pocket area. - Students may wear a short, white or burgundy lab coat over their scrubs that displays the school patch appropriately. - Students may wear white, black, or gray undershirts under their scrubs. - Appropriate undergarments should be worn. - White shoes and laces must be clean. - Name badge must be visible at all times and worn above the waist (except by unit policy); display first and last names plainly. - Make-up should be minimal. - Gum chewing is not permitted in patient areas. - Fingernails should be short and clean.
 Nail polish and artificial nails are not permitted. - Perfume and after-shave lotion may be an allergen or offensive to patients and should not be worn. - Jewelry: Watch with a second hand is required.
 Wedding bands and engagement rings only are accepted.
 Jewelry should be modest and safe if worn.
 Earrings should be small and inconspicuous; one per ear and no dangles.
 Gauge piercings/plugs or gauged earlobe openings are NOT permitted.
 In certain clinical settings, no jewelry is permitted. - Body Piercing: No visible body piercings/jewelry are permitted in clinical settings (except as noted for ears). - Tattoos must be covered in the clinical and observation settings. - Hair: Hair must be off the collar and pinned back in a neat, attractive style.
 Beards and mustaches, if worn, must be well groomed, neatly trimmed, and of reasonable length (no longer than 1/2").
 Hair should be an appropriate professional style, length, and color.
-Inconspicuous hair ornaments are acceptable. - Students are expected to be neat, clean, free of body odor and cigarette smoke. - Exceptions may be determined in clinical sites as deemed appropriate by course faculty (i.e. observations).
+Inconspicuous hair ornaments are acceptable. - Students are expected to be neat, clean, free of body odor and cigarette smoke.

+• Exceptions may be determined in clinical sites as deemed appropriate by course faculty (i.e. observations).